 Panda Conservation Centre - With over 80 pandas holding residence, the Chengdu Panda Research Base is equipped with the latest technology and research materials to gain a further understanding in how we can protect the panda and maintain, if not increase, its numbers.

 The park is set up to resemble the mountain and forest regions in north Sichuan, the original home of the Giant Panda, with extensive bamboo trees and large green spaces.
 Red Pandas, the Giant Panda's lovable cousin, and flamboyant peacocks too roam the park, making for an interesting mix.

 People's Park & Matchmakers' Corner - People's Park is a pleasant respite from urban Chengdu.
-Here you can see beautiful golden koi,locals dancing and practicing tai chi, and most interesting of all, Matchmaker's Corner, where parents search for suitable boyfriends orgirlfriends for their children.
+Here you can see beautiful golden koi, locals dancing and practicing tai chi, and most interesting of all, Matchmaker's Corner, where parents search for suitable boyfriends or girlfriends for their children.

 Wide and Narrow Alley - Wide and Narrow Alley is one of Chengdu's historical and cultural reserves that can be dated back to the Qing Dynasty (1644 - 1911 AD).
-The area was renovated in 2003 and is today a popular entertainment and tourism site, with lots of restaurants, pubs, teahouses, and shops estimated that the banks of this river are home to almost a third of China's population.
+The area was renovated in 2003 and is today a popular entertainment and tourism site, with lots of restaurants, pubs, teahouses, and shops.